jacobo12montes/sales/README.md

 ## 📝 License

-You can access all the design info (color, typography, layouts) in this link:
+You can access all the design info (color, typography, layouts) at this link:

 [https://www.behance.net/gallery/19759151/Snapscan-iOs-design-and-branding](https://www.behance.net/gallery/19759151/Snapscan-iOs-design-and-branding?tracking_source=)